holoviz/panel/doc/how_to/callbacks/load.md

 ## Tips and Tricks

+You can

-- Use caching to avoid rerunning expensive tasks
+- use caching to avoid rerunning expensive tasks
-- Use periodic callbacks or async generator functions to update the `data` and rerun the tasks on a periodic schedule.
+- use periodic callbacks or async generator functions to update the `data` and rerun the tasks on a periodic schedule.
+- schedule `async` tasks with `pn.panel`, `pn.state.onload`, `pn.bind` and `pn.depends` to improve the user experience further.